-Any action with a child that is done for the sexual gratification of an adult or significantly older child constitutes sexual abuse (see Pedophilic Disorder).
+Any action with a child that is done for the sexual gratification of an adult or significantly older child constitutes sexual abuse (see Pedophilic Disorder Pedophilic Disorder Pedophilic disorder is characterized by recurrent, intense sexually arousing fantasies, urges, or behaviors involving prepubescent or young adolescents (usually ≤ 13 years); it is diagnosed... read more ).
 Forms of sexual abuse include intercourse, which is oral, anal, or vaginal penetration; molestation, which is genital contact without intercourse; and forms that do not involve physical contact by the perpetrator, including exposure of the perpetrator's genitals, showing sexually explicit material to a child, and forcing a child to participate in a sex act with another child or to participate in the production of sexual material.

 Emotional abuse is inflicting emotional harm through the use of words or actions.
 Specific forms include berating a child by yelling or screaming, spurning by belittling the child’s abilities and achievements, intimidating and terrorizing with threats, and exploiting or corrupting by encouraging deviant or criminal behavior.
 Emotional abuse can also occur when words or actions are omitted or withheld, in essence becoming emotional neglect (eg, ignoring or rejecting children or isolating them from interaction with other children or adults).

-Child abuse in a medical setting (previously called Munchausen syndrome by proxy, now called factitious disorder imposed on another in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition [DSM-5]) occurs when caregivers intentionally produce or falsify physical or psychologic symptoms or signs in a child.
+Child abuse in a medical setting (previously called Munchausen syndrome by proxy, now called factitious disorder imposed on another Factitious Disorder Imposed on Self Factitious disorder is falsification of physical or psychologic symptoms without an obvious external incentive; the motivation for this behavior is to assume the sick role.
+Symptoms can be acute... read more in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition [DSM-5]) occurs when caregivers intentionally produce or falsify physical or psychologic symptoms or signs in a child.
 Caregivers may injure the child with drugs or other agents or add blood or bacterial contaminants to urine specimens to simulate disease.
-Many children receive unnecessary and harmful or potentially harmful tests and treatments.
+Victims of this type of child abuse receive unnecessary and harmful or potentially harmful evaluations, tests, and/or treatments.